fr33root5/cava-setup/README.md

 - [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles) by Stephan Raabe
 - All Cava functionality (Waybar visualizations and clickable windows) created through many iterations and debugging sessions 😅

+## ⚠️ Disclaimer

+This is my first shared project and I'm not a professional developer! 🎓

+The setup works great on my CachyOS/Hyprland system.
+If it doesn't work on yours, you might need to do some tweaking - but that's part of the fun of Linux, right?
+Good luck! 🍀